Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 • They sit near a travel route for baitfish

-• They often produce changes in current, depth, or light
+• They trigger changes in current, depth, or light

-• They allow bass to attack efficiently and retreat quickly
+• They allow bass to strike and retreat efficiently

 How Bass Use Ambush Points to Feed

-A bass using an ambush point is usually doing one or more of the following:
+When a bass is using an ambush point, it’s often doing one or more of the following:

 • Watching for movement along a predictable line